 > `[praise]`

-Positive feedback for well-written code, creative solutions, or improved areas.
-Shows that review is not just an activity that points out problems but also acknowledges and encourages good code.
+Positive feedback for well-written code, creative solutions, or meaningful improvements.
+It shows that review is not just about pointing out problems, but also about acknowledging and encouraging good code.

 [praise] This error handling logic is really clean!
 All edge cases are well considered.